akhikhl/multiproject-git-gradle/README.md

 1. Checks whether project exists in the file system.
 If not, the project is cloned from [git-location](#configuring-git-locations).

-2. Checks whether the project has [build](#configuring-project-build) attribute.
+2. Checks whether the project has [build](#configuring-project-build) property.
 If it does not, the project is skipped (not built).

-3. Checks whether the project has [dependsOn](#configuring-project-dependencies) attribute. if it does, the dependencies are built first.
+3. Checks whether the project has [dependsOn](#configuring-project-dependencies) property. if it does, the dependencies are built first.

-4. The project itself is being built, according to [build](#configuring-project-build) attribute.
+4. The project itself is being built, according to [build](#configuring-project-build) property.

 Note that "build" task does not depend on "update" task, but all "build" steps are performed strictly after corresponding "update" steps.
 That means: